About the NIHR ARC OXTV

 Who we are and what we do:

-We are the National Institute for Health Research (NIHR) Oxford and Thames Valley Applied Research Collaboration (OTV ARC).
+We are the National Institute for Health and Care Research (NIHR) Oxford and Thames Valley Applied Research Collaboration (OTV ARC).

 We carry out “applied” health and social care research – research intended to solve practical problems – as opposed to more curiosity driven “basic research”.